isaacs/blog.izs.me/src/posts/2015/05/sponsoring-captioning-at-jsconf-2015/index.md

 19:08 isaacs: If you look into this for next JSConf, npm will sponsor it.
-19:10 isaacs: we'll probably sponsor anyway, of course :)  but i mean, having CARTs in the talks is something that I'd personally want to try to help make happen, so if there's anythign I can do to help with that specifically, i'd love to chat about it
+19:10 isaacs: we'll probably sponsor anyway, of course :)  but i mean, having CARTs in the talks is something that I'd personally want to try to help make happen, so if there's anything I can do to help with that specifically, i'd love to chat about it
 19:10 isaacs: no rush, no reply necessary.  just keep in mind for next year :) thanks again for helping us be a part of it.</pre>